Thailand/Laos/Cambodia

 Afternoon:

-We then continue to the Angkor Wildlife and Aquarium, where a local expert shares insights into the remarkable diversity of freshwater fish and the vibrant ecosystems of the Mekong River and Tonle Sap.
+We will continue to the Angkor Wildlife and Aquarium, where a local expert will share insights into the remarkable diversity of freshwater fish and the vibrant ecosystems of the Mekong River and Tonle Sap.

 Dinner: